 Kitsch in appearance, sweet in taste and the architect of many a hangover, sangria is one of the all-time greatest holiday drinks.
-It has a unique charm, whether you’ve picked it up in a carton from a Spanish supermarket or have made your own, festooned with abundant bobbing orange slices.
+It has a unique charm, whether you’ve picked it up in a carton from a Spanish supermarket or made your own, festooned with abundant bobbing orange slices.
 The relatively simple composition of wine, a soft mixer and fruit leaves it open to interpretation too, so if iced red wine with lemon isn’t your thing, there’s sure to be a version to suit you.

 1. Choose your wine – red, white or rosé?

 2. Pick a mixer, from traditional lemonade to fruit juice or cordial